Pineapple juice: History

-Production
+Manufacturing

 Pineapple juice is manufactured from ripe pineapples.
 To clean pineapples before juicing, a brush and spray cleaning machine is used to remove stains, imperfections and pesticide residue.
 After cleaning, the fruit is put into a pineapple peeling and extractor machine to obtain pulps which are put into a spiral juice extractor.
 A juice fine filter is then used to remove all solids, fiber and colloidal particles from the pineapple juice.

-A vacuum degasser is used to remove the air in the pineapple juice.
-Removing the gas prevents the solids from floating.
-Degassing also helps to reduce foaming in packing and sterilization occurs in a heat exchanger.
-After this process, the sterilized pineapple juice is cooled to 50 C. Pasteurizing pineapple juice stops the enzymes that cause browning.
-The pasteurized pineapple juice is put in iron drums lined with aseptic aluminum-plastic composite bags.
-After cooling, the pineapple juice is put into bottles or cans using a filling machine.
+Sterilized pineapple juice is cooled to 50 C. Pasteurizing pineapple juice stops the enzymes that cause browning.
+Juice for export is typically concentrated to reduce shipping costs, then reconstituted with water later.
+The pineapple juice prepared for marketing is put into bottles or cans using a filling machine.

 Pineapple juice powder is made by spraying pineapple juice on tapioca maltodextrin and leaving it to dry.

+Quality

+The quality of pineapple juice is assessed by its color (golden to amber), flavor, odor, content of pulp, levels for brix and acidity, pesticides, and microbial content.
+Imported juices are screened for heavy metals and additives.

 Nutrition

 Pineapple juice is 84% water, 16% carbohydrates, and contains negligible fat and protein (table).
-In a 100 ml (g) reference amount, pineapple juice supplies 60 calories, with only manganese in significant content (53% of the Daily Value, DV), while vitamin C content is moderate (11% DV).
+In a 100 ml (g) reference amount, pineapple juice supplies 60 calories, with only manganese in significant content (49% of the Daily Value, DV), while vitamin C content is moderate (table).